 If the value of NPSHA falls below the value of NPSHR a low vapor pressure will be formed at the pump suction.
-Due to low vapor pressure the water will start boiling even without attaining the boiling point.
-Due to which bubbles of water will start forming, these bubbles will reach pump impeller eye and due to low pressure at pump impeller eye, they will explode there.
-This explosion of bubbles will lead to deterioration of the pump impeller with many more problems.
+Due to low vapor pressure, the water will start boiling even without attaining the boiling point.
+Because of these, bubbles of water will start forming, these bubbles will reach the pump impeller eye and due to low pressure at the pump impeller eye, they will explode there.
+This explosion of bubbles will lead to the deterioration of the pump impeller with many more problems.

-For more detailed explanation regarding NPSHA & NPSHR watch the video attached below
+For a more detailed explanation regarding NPSHA & NPSHR watch the video attached below

 Calculation of NPSHA

 As mentioned above NPSHA is calculated by the process designer for a particular system.
-The formulae to calculate NPSHA is given as below:
+The formulae to calculate NPSHA are given as below: